Pawsey-Internships/pawsey-interns-resources/README.md

 Version control with Git is a powerful tool, as it enables collaboration and navigating to previous versions, which is crucial in software development. ([Tutorial Part 1](https://youtu.be/1Rpr0XLoRJM), [Tutorial Part 2](https://youtu.be/0ZF8OPUnxKw)).

 The material for the tutorial is published on our [GitHub Pages](https://pawsey-internships.github.io/version-control/).

+<a name="git-workflow"></a>
+### Project Git Workflow on Topaz :open_file_folder::construction:
+We demonstrate how to use git commands to set up a project git workflow between your local system project directory and your project directory on a Pawsey HPC system. ([Tutorial](https://youtu.be/BC1eNIXY3tE))

 <a name="supercomputing"></a>
 ## Supercomputing :collision::computer: